PezzLa/pezzla.github.io/_pages/contact.md

 classes: wide
 ---

-If you are interested in my research or simply want to know more about gravitational-wave physics and cosmology, here is my contact info.
+If you are interested in my research or simply want to know more about gravitational-wave physics and ringdown physics, here is my contact info.

 ### Email
 [laura.pezzella@gssi.it](mailto:laura.pezzella@gssi.it)